You could buy the Council home you are currently renting at a discounted price if you:

 Latest Right to Buy information

-Your discount entitlement will also remain set at the same date to comply with the legislation governing the Right to Buy scheme (Housing Act 1985).
+Your discount entitlement will also remain set on the same date to comply with the legislation governing the Right to Buy scheme (Housing Act 1985).

 For the foreseeable future can all tenants who wish to contact the Right to Buy team please do so by email only at - RTB@nottinghamcity.gov.uk